CHT 002 - Conjugate heat transfer

 remove

-operation, with the innermost cylinder (volume1
+operation, with the innermost small cylinder (volume1

-) as target:
+) as target.

-Proceed to the Properties
+Go to the Properties

 section to define the model materials.

-material from the material library and assign it to the outer cylinder (volume 3
+to the outer cylinder (volume 3

-).
-Save the target as a shared region.
+Add the target as a shared region.

 .

-material from the material library and assign it to the interface cylinder (volume 2
+to the interface cylinder (volume 2

-).
-Save the target as a shared region.
+Add the target as a shared region.

-Here, 0.55
+0.55

 is the thermal conductivity of water.

-Proceed to the Physics
+Go to the Physics

 In this example, the Laminar flow

-, Heat fluid
+, Heat solid

-and Heat solid
+and Heat fluid

 physics are required.

-). - Add
+Add

 Velocity constraint